holvonix-open/io-ts-fuzzer/README.md

 // Builds a particular fuzzer from the registry. const fuzzer = fuzz.exampleGenerator(r, target);

 // Make examples.
-The input integer and context
+The input number and context
 // fully determines the output example. for (const n of new Array(10).keys()) {
   console.log(JSON.stringify(fuzzer.encode([n, fuzz.fuzzContext()])));